-Self-published authors, especially those who write memoirs or biographies, may think that their target audience are people like themselves, when in reality, your audience may be quite different from you.
+First-time authors, especially those who write memoirs or biographies, may think that their target audience is people like themselves, when in reality, your audience may be quite different from you.
 It’s important to identify what your audience actually wants and needs, not what you think they do.

 Book Audience vs. Market

-For example, if you are writing a book for children, children are your audience, but they’re not your market.
+For example, if you’re writing a book for children, children are your audience, but they’re not your market.
 Your market is the person with the pocketbook—the parents.